 It is demonstrated that the DLs are the locus of the separable ground states.
 More specifically, the ground state is proved to be separable (factorized) on a subset of the DLs (circle) in the case of zero dimerization $\delta=0$.
 In this state the model is disentangled, which is remarkably manifested by constant correlation functions.
 With the explicit formula for the factorized ground state, the correlation functions are calculated exactly analytically, in agreement with the numerical calculations of the Toeplitz determinants.

-Probably the most important conclusion of the present study is that all the above results are obtained from analysis of the the properties of zeros of model's partition function, analytically continued onto the complex wave numbers.
-In the ground state they become complex zeros $z_\pm$ of the spectrum of the Hamiltonian.
-Those zeros signal a quantum critical point when one of the roots $z_\pm$ (or both simultaneously) cross the complex unit circle.
+From the view point of the general theory of phase transitions, probably the most important advancement made in the present study is that all the above results are obtained from analysis of the properties of zeros of model's partition function, analytically continued onto the complex wave numbers.
+In the ground state they evolve into complex zeros $z_\pm$ of the spectrum of the Hamiltonian, such that:

+1).
+Those zeros signal a quantum critical transition when one of the roots $z_\pm$ (or both simultaneously) cross the complex unit circle, $|z_\pm |=1$.
 In this case (only!) the topological winding number changes as well.

-Merging of the complex conjugate roots $z_+=z_-^*$ signals the DL (modulation transition) which can also be accompanied by the ground state factorization (disentanglement).
-The roots $z_\pm$ are also shown to be the eigenvalues of the transfer matrix, thus their number inside the unit circle on the complex plane controls also the existence of the localized zero-energy edge Majoranas.
+2).
+Merging of the complex conjugate roots $z_+=z_-$ signals the DL (continuous modulation transition) which can also be accompanied by the ground state factorization (disentanglement).
+The DL of the second kind (DL2) with discontinuous modulation and without disentanglement, occurs when $z_+=-z_-$ and $z_\pm \in \mathbb{R}$.

+3).
+The roots $z_\pm$ are also shown to be the eigenvalues of the transfer matrix \eqref{lamz}, thus their number inside the unit circle on the complex plane controls also the existence of the localized zero-energy edge Majoranas.

 We think a very important direction of future analysis is to get a deeper insight on the analytical properties of generic disorder lines to single out their subsets where the ground state is factorized, the model is disentangled, and the appropriate Toeplitz determinants are size-independent.